Join us for Family and Alumni/ae Weekend 2023!

 Room 213, Bertelsmann Campus Center

-The Bard Jazz Faculty and Bard Music Program Present:
+Bard Jazz Studies and Bard Music Program Present: A Concert by Jazz Faculty Members

 Bard Hall